2023 Edition/Fifteenth Anniversary Edition

 Official Print Edition of the Supreme Judicial Court Advisory Committee on Massachusetts Evidence Law

-The Flaschner Judicial Institute has once again worked with the Supreme Judicial Court Advisory Committee on Massachusetts Evidence Law to produce the Official Print Edition of the Massachusetts Guide to Evidence, 2021 Edition.
-It is the only print edition with the exact same pagination, index and table of authorities as the version all Massachusetts state judges receive from the Flaschner Judicial Institute.
+The Flaschner Judicial Institute has once again worked with the Supreme Judicial Court Advisory Committee on Massachusetts Evidence Law to produce the Official Print Edition of the Massachusetts Guide to Evidence, 2023 Edition.
+It is the only print edition with the exact same pagination, index and table of authorities as the version all Massachusetts state judges receive.

 The Guide assembles existing Massachusetts evidence law in an easy-to-use document organized similarly to the Federal Rules of Evidence, with extensive explanatory notes and citations.
 Everything in the Guide has been approved by the SJC as a valid statement of Massachusetts evidence law.